 When you become an ally for all trans people, your actions will help make the world safer for trans people.
 But what is a trans ally?
 Generally, an ally is “someone who advocates for and supports members of a community other than their own; reaching across differences to achieve mutual goals” (UC Berkeley’s Gender Equity Unit) – so in short, a trans ally is someone who isn’t trans, but supports the trans community.

 So here are some hopefully helpful tips for being an active trans activist/advocate.
 But I’m going to assume that you know some of the basics – for instance, saying something like, “You’re transgender?
-But you’re so pretty!” is something you should never say because, simply put – its rude.
+But you’re so pretty!” is something you should never say because simply put – it is rude.
 You can also check out GLAAD’s Tips For Allies if you want!

-- Never Out a Trans Person: unfortunately, being out and trans is hard – so thats why its vital that you never out a trans person without their explicit consent/permission; this is not something that can be done and apologized for.
+- Never Out a Trans Person: unfortunately, being out and trans is hard – so that’s why it is vital that you never out a trans person without their explicit consent/permission; this is not something that can be done and apologized for.
 Matt Kaily’s Transifesto makes this clear: “If you see a person on the street that you know to be trans, it is a private matter and not appropriate to tell your friends that the person is trans.
 It is also not appropriate to mention anything that would ‘out’ a trans person if you are with that person in a public setting.”
-This means that the act of outing any trans person means that they could loose their jobs, their families, or even their bodies.
+This means that the act of outing any trans person means that they could lose their jobs, their families, or even their bodies.
 So don’t assume that everyone will be OK with someone being trans.

-- Know Your Trans Terminology: Understand basic trans terminology – so for example, a transgender is assigned a gender at birth that doesn’t match the gender they identity with.
-But this means that its not sexual attraction – there’s a difference between sexual orientation and gender identity – meaning that there are both, for example, gay and straight trans people.
+- Know Your Trans Terminology: Understand basic trans terminology – so for example, a transgender is assigned a gender at birth that doesn’t match the gender they identify with.
+But this means that it’s not sexual attraction – there’s a difference between sexual orientation and gender identity – meaning that there are both, for example, gay and straight trans people.

-- Know what’s Offensive: words can have a powerful impact; there are many phrases/words that can be harmful towards trans people – so educate yourself.
+- Know what’s Offensive: words can have a powerful impact; many phrases/words can be harmful towards trans people – so educate yourself.
 Activist Julia Serano explains, “It is offensive that so many people feel that it is OK to publicly refer to transsexuals as being “pre-op” or “post-op” when it would so clearly be degrading and demeaning to regularly describe all boys and men as being either “circumcised” or “uncircumcised.”
 Trans people will often say they were assigned “(x gender) at birth” (so for example, I would say that I am assigned female at birth) rather than “being born a boy / girl” (so I would say that I wasn’t “born a girl”) – because my relationship with my body/gender is complicated.
 Asking invasive questions about hormones or surgeries, and terns such as, “tr**y”, “she-male”, or saying that someone “used to be a man/woman” are all offensive.

 - Don’t Say “Gender doesn’t matter to me”: it may seem like the most PC (politically correct) thing that you don’t “see gender”, and whichever way a trans person identifies in terms of gender, it doesn’t matter to you – this will invalidate a trans persons gender identity.

-- Get Political: Straight For Equality’s Guide To Being A Trans* Ally is an in depth guide for anyone who wants to be a transgender ally, and has a whole “spectrum” of ally types.
+- Get Political: Straight For Equality’s Guide To Being A Trans* Ally is an in-depth guide for anyone who wants to be a transgender ally and has a whole “spectrum” of all types.
 The last one?
 The super ally – who is going to be a postie, political force for change.
 They recommend that you get educated on the legal challenges facing trans* people (e.g. medical care to being protected against discrimination at work).

-- Don’t ask what a trans persons “real name” is: for some trans people, being associated with their deadname can be extremely dysphoria enduing – respect the name that the trans person is using, and don’t use the persons deadname.
+- Don’t ask what a trans person “real name” is: for some trans people, being associated with their deadname can be extremely dysphoria enduing – respect the name that the trans person is using, and don’t use the person’s deadname.